 “If it were me, I’d do my job like a good–” I gave him a cold glare, the coldest glare I could to make him get to the point.

 “Don’t get me wrong, Summer.
 I’m not one to stop you from indulging in your hobbies.
 In fact, I’d rather you continue to do what you do.
 It makes this life much more interesting.
 I’m sure even you understand that, right?”
 He laughed with his entire body, nearly falling over.

-“But, our Landlord can’t allow that.
+“But our Landlord can’t allow that.
 Don’t think bad on either of us though, it isn’t our fault.
-If anything, blame it on your birth,” he laughed, “your duty is to collect shattered dreams, that’s all I’ve come here to tell you.”
+If anything, blame it on your birth.
+Your duty is to collect shattered dreams, that’s all I’ve come here to tell you.”
 He turned, and looked ready to leave, but then said, “Say, Summer.
 If you were to do something interesting about this girl, what would it be?”

 “You are planning to do something interesting, right?
 As long as you get back to your room and play the good obedient worker, I’m sure even our Landlord would overlook it.
-Though, I can’t promise anything,” he laughed.
+Though, I can’t promise anything.”

-“So,” he continued, “between two friends.
+“So,” he continued, “Between two friends.
 What do you have planned up your sleeve?”
 Although he said this, we weren’t friends.
-And, it wasn’t that I had something planned, just that, I only had an inkling to what I could even do if I were to follow the string of events that was going to happen.
-I was in no position to call upon the Weaver of Fate, Lydia either, though, she did still owe me a favor.
-It was only a tiny notion, a minuscule possibility of working, and, that was all it took for me to hold onto the hope that something interesting would come out of it.
+And, it wasn’t that I had something planned, just that I only had an inkling to what I could even do if I were to follow the string of events that was going to happen.
+I was in no position to call upon the Weaver of Fate, Lydia.
+Though, she did still owe me a favor.
+It was only a tiny notion, a minuscule possibility of working, and that was all it took for me to hold onto the hope that something interesting would come out of it.

 “You’ll see,” I answered flatly.
 Guest gave off a wave before walking into the forest and fading from my eyes in a blink.
 I turned back to the church, and opened the door softly.
 Lottie was still sleeping.
-I went back in, sat beside her, and placed her head back onto my shoulder.
+I went in, sat beside her, and placed her head onto my shoulder.
 I began patting her hair as I ran through my head every possibility.